The Good Schools Guide Review of Chigwell School, Chigwell, IG7 6QF

 Slightly more boys than girls in the seniors, but as the juniors are now 50-50, set to change in the future.
 The pupils we met fell over themselves with helpfulness and had a relaxed, confident air.
 Parents have many opportunities to speak informally with staff about their children’s progress and well-being at breakfast get-togethers and afternoon teas, and the Friends of Chigwell put on a programme of social events.

-School minibus service runs from Theydon Bois and Epping, bringing pupils to school in the mornings - hopes to expand routes in the future.
+School minibus service covers eg Epping, South Woodford, Loughton, Ilford - hopes to expand routes in the future.

 The list of distinguished alumni includes William Penn, Sir Arthur Grimble, Austin Bradford Hill, Edward Vulliamy and Sir Bernard Williams.
 Sir Alan Sugar lives virtually next door and his grandsons are pupils here, as were their fathers.

 Most come across from the junior department; very few vacancies at 13.
-At 16 no advertised places - those moving up to the sixth form are expected to have achieved at least Bs or above in six GCSE subjects and A/A* in their A level choices.
+At 16 no advertised places - those moving up to the sixth form are expected to have achieved at least four As and two Bs or in six GCSE subjects and A/A* in their A level choices.

 ‘Students here have high aspirations,’ says the head.
 Very few post-16 leavers.
-In 2013, six to Oxbridge, four overseas; rest to a range from Leeds to Bath to King's College London.
+In 2014, three to Oxbridge; rest to a range from Durham to Nottingham to Loughborough.

 Academic scholarships available at 11 and 13 years; scholarships for art, drama and music offered at 16.
 Means-tested bursaries available.

-A relaxed and happy school with a real family feel; a very civilised place nurturing confident, caring all-rounders.
+A happy school with a real family feel; a very civilised place nurturing confident, caring all-rounders.